 If your recruiting needs center around entry level positions, recent grads are your target talent pool.
 Virtual campus recruiting supplements other recruitment marketing efforts, like content and social media activity.

 The real kicker is that employers get all of this for a better value than traditional campus recruiting and in-person career fairs.
-Virtual recruiting events are a lot more cost effective than other options, especially when you consider that there are no venue fees or travel costs.
+Virtual recruiting events and platforms are a lot more cost effective than other options, especially when you consider that there are no venue fees or travel costs.
 Employers should be prepared to pay for the privilege of participating in a university-hosted virtual career fair, but the cost is still much lower than in-person events.
 Organizations can also host their own virtual career fairs and partner with universities to recruit their students, either by hosting one event per university or having multiple universities at one event.
 Choose the approach that makes the most sense for your recruiting needs, whether you’re trying to target students by skills or geographic region.

 Keys to virtual campus recruiting success